Our2020View/Our2020View.github.io/coldweather.md

 [Lithium Battery Heater](/ourmods/batteryheater/)

 **Consideration 5** - The dump system plumbing needed to be heated.
 Late last winter we were able to time our dumps for days when daytime temperatures were above freezing.
-This winter will be different, so this mod is on my list to do in the next few weeks.
+Future winters will be different, so this mod had to be done.
 Here is a YouTube video that gave me lots to think about:

 [Grand Adventure - How to keep your RV Dump Valves from freezing](https://www.youtube.com/watch?v=KABF205es_U&t=380s)